FDNY Adoption of NFPA 25: Inspection and Testing of Fire Sprinkler Systems

 Annual tests and inspections standardized by NFPA 25 include the monthly and quarterly regiment identified above as well as the important tasks identified below:

-1. Inspection of the hangers, piping and fittings throughout the building where accessible
+- Inspection of the hangers, piping and fittings throughout the building where accessible

-2. Confirm that the visible sprinkler heads are free of corrosion, free of physical damage, free of obstruction to the spray pattern and free of foreign materials including paint.
+- Confirm that the visible sprinkler heads are free of corrosion, free of physical damage, free of obstruction to the spray pattern and free of foreign materials including paint.

-3. Confirm that there is adequate sprinkler protection throughout the facility where access is granted.
+- Confirm that there is adequate sprinkler protection throughout the facility where access is granted.

-4. Operate each sprinkler control valve by closing and then restoring it to the fire ready position.
+- Operate each sprinkler control valve by closing and then restoring it to the fire ready position.

-5. Perform annual dry-pipe trip test for dry systems.
+- Perform annual dry-pipe trip test for dry systems.

-6. Drain and blow out all low-point drumdrips on dry systems.
+- Drain and blow out all low-point drumdrips on dry systems.

-7. Perform full-flow fire pump test(s) (if pumps exist)
+- Perform full-flow fire pump test(s) (if pumps exist)

-8. Confirm adequate heat is provided, as necessary.
+- Confirm adequate heat is provided, as necessary.

-9. Perform an internal obstruction assessment – every 5th year.
+- Perform an internal obstruction assessment – every 5th year.

-10. Lastly, examine the water flow in the water supply pipes and check if there is any change in its condition.
+- Lastly, examine the water flow in the water supply pipes and check if there is any change in its condition.

 Fire sprinkler systems save lives and property!
 The regular, timely inspections and testing of such systems as per NFPA 25 will provide building owners, tenants and firefighting personnel the utmost confidence that the sprinkler systems installed throughout the City of New York will function as designed.
 NFPA 25 is regularly being enforced by the FDNY and in order to avoid any violations, please contact Allstate Sprinkler Corporation to perform these mandated inspections and ensure that you are compliant with the governing laws of New York City.